osmandapp/web/main/docs/user/widgets/info-widgets.md

 </Tabs>

+The widget shows the current speed based on GPS data and and limited speed based on [OpenStreetMap data](https://wiki.openstreetmap.org/wiki/Key:maxspeed).

 Within this section, you can select the size (_small, medium, large_) of the Speedometer and specify when to receive a Speed limit warning (_Always, When exceeded_).

 | | |